nyu-pl-fa18/class07/README.md

 calculus.
 See
 [here](https://caml.inria.fr/pub/docs/manual-ocaml/expr.html) for more
 details about OCaml expression syntax.
-In the following, we discuss the most important constructs.
-More in-depth OCaml tutorials can be found [here](https://ocaml.org/learn/tutorials/).
+In the following, we discuss the most important syntactic forms.
+More detailed OCaml tutorials can be found [here](https://ocaml.org/learn/tutorials/).
 We also refer to the [OCaml Manual](http://caml.inria.fr/pub/docs/manual-ocaml/) for a comprehensive coverage of all features of the language and its accompanying tools and standard library.